janlelis/idiosyncratic-ruby.com/source/posts/25-meta-methodology.html.md

 ## A Better API for Metaprogramming Methods?

 Metaprogramming in Ruby has evolved over time, but it might be a good idea to clean it up a little - A good example of how to clean up one of Ruby's other metaprogramming APIs is the [instance gem](https://github.com/rubyworks/instance/).
 It gives you a neat API for working with an object's state, like setting instance variables.
-Someone feels like building a similar gem for Ruby's Method APIs?
+Someone feels like building a similar gem for Ruby's Method APIs? **2019 Update:** I gave it a try!
+You can see the results here: [object_shadow](https://github.com/janlelis/object_shadow)